 We Are Hull was by far the most popular installation because it captured so many aspects of Hull’s history and heritage.

 Embers was the least popular installation because it was not felt to have the close connection to Hull that the other artworks had.

+Hull 2017 Aim 2 Hull 2017 Aim 5

 Creative, Cultural and Community Professionals